El Estero Presbyterian Church

 and to Gerald Tanaka's Baja Mexico home building project for homeless.

-The Deacons held a very successful Toy, Food and Clothing Drive was held during November.
+The Deacons held a very successful Toy, Food and Clothing Drive which was held during November.
 See the photos in the Echoes Newsletter.

 2020: The application period 2020 ended in October.
 The Committee reviewed applications and made a recommendation to the Session.
 The motion was approved by Session at their December meeting.
 Recipients of mission giving grants for 2020 were The Salvation Army of the Monterey Peninsula, Pastor Mark and Brenda Hall in Mexico, and Nancy's Project.